medusa-project/medusa-downloader/README.md

 manifest there could be errors here, but there's not really a good way to deal with them.
 By and large there shouldn't be changes to the permanently stored content.

+## Extraction

+This application in conjunction with nginx produces archives in the zip format.
+If the request exceeds what the normal zip format (4GB or something like 65000 files) can handle then the nginx mod_zip module automatically produces a zip64 archive instead (sufficient for anything we might do).
+However, not all unzip tools handle these correctly.
+Most notably, OS X, as of version 10.11, does not, either with the command line unzip program or the standard finder tool.
+The Windows Explorer and Linux unzip (and derivatives) seem to work fine.

+Alternatives that we have seen work on the Mac include 7zip (available via homebrew as 7z or probably as a more normal Mac download from the 7zip website) and The Unarchiver.